 In February 2014, Brighton and Hove Faith in Action – a brand new multi-faith charity – was officially set up.

 Over the next 18 months, we gathered information on faith groups offering social welfare services in the community and presented its findings to the council in November 2015.

 BHFA organises a number of events which are open to the public.
 The Faith Council welcomes observers although only members can play a full role in the meeting.
-Information our events can be found to the right.
+Information about our events can be found in the boxes to the right.
 Everyone is most warmly invited whether you are a person of faith or not.